 Our whole family got sick not too long ago with a viral stomach infection.
-It was a disaster as you can imagine, especially since both our three-year-old toddler and our 10-months-old baby were affected too.
-Getting treatment turned out to be much more complicated and time-consuming as we would have expected, requiring a total of five trips to urgent care facilities, the emergency room (ER) and the pediatrician.
+It was a disaster as you can imagine, especially since both our three-year-old toddler and our 10-months-old baby were sick too.
+Getting treatment was much more complicated and time-consuming than we would have expected.
+It took a total of five trips to urgent care facilities, the emergency room (ER) and the pediatrician.
 In this article, I compare emergency room vs. urgent care, based on our recent experience.

 The fun started with my wife waking up at 2 am because she felt nauseous.
 Shortly after, she began vomiting, which continued until she went to an urgent care center in the morning.
 Fortunately, a friend could drive her while I stayed with the kids.
 The urgent care center closest to our house was closed, so Kathy went to another one about 20 minutes away.
 At that point, we thought it could be a reaction to lactose (milk sugar) because we had pizza the night before but hadn’t had any other dairy in months.
 Digesting lactose requires an enzyme called lactase.
 Babies produce lactase to digest mother’s milk, but production usually goes down when the kids grow older.
 Once you have reached adulthood, you may not produce sufficient lactase and thus become lactose-intolerant.